Organisations can sponsor foreign nationals to undertake workplace-based training.

 What health, character and/or English assessments will be required for me?

-English – Primary applicants will need to demonstrate ‘functional English’ which is explained here, including what approved English tests are available, the scores required, and alternative evidence which can be provided in certain circumstances.
+Primary applicants for the 407 visa will need to demonstrate ‘functional English’.
+We have a separate blog on how to evidence ‘functional English‘, including what approved English tests are available, the scores required, and alternative evidence that can be provided in certain circumstances.

 How long is my 407 visa valid for?